Task List for Creating a Web Distribution

 Create your CloudFront web distribution:

-For more information about creating a web distribution using the CloudFront console, see Creating a Web Distribution Using the CloudFront Console.
+For more information about creating a web distribution using the CloudFront console, see Creating or Updating a Web Distribution Using the CloudFront Console.

 For information about creating a web distribution using the CloudFront API, go to POST Distribution in the Amazon CloudFront API Reference.